 - Making decisions without consulting the appropriate person.

-- Giving orders to colleagues without having managerial authority.
+- Giving orders to colleagues and treating them like subordinates without having managerial authority.

 - Taking credit for work done by others.